Sharonevv/Data-Analysis-Portfolio/README.md

 # Sharone's Data Analysis Portfolio

+---

 ## About
 Hi, I’m Sharone!
 I graduated from NUST with a Bachelor of Computer Science, majoring in Software Development, and I’m based in Windhoek, Namibia.
 I’m building my portfolio through practical projects in SQL and Excel, working with real-world datasets and providing clear documentation to show my analytical process.

 During these projects, I have honed my ability to extract insights, identify patterns, and turn raw data into actionable information.
 I enjoy mapping processes, validating data, and structuring information in ways that support informed decision-making.

-In my free time, I explore new tools and techniques to strengthen my analytical skills and problem-solving abilities.
+In my free time, I explore new tools and techniques to strengthen my analytical skills and problem-solving abilities such as Python.
 I am motivated by the challenge of learning, improving, and applying data-driven thinking to real-world problems.

+---

 ## Portfolio Projects